The Seldom Scene: More changes in lineup (1986–1996)

-John Duffey's death, return of Lou Reid, and Scene It All (2000–1996)
+John Duffey's death, return of Lou Reid, and Scene It All (2000–2006)

 In late 1996, band leader and founder John Duffey suffered a fatal heart attack.

 Banjoist Ben Eldridge, the sole remaining original member of the Seldom Scene, assumed leadership of the band.
 Former guitarist Lou Reid rejoined the band, replacing Duffey on mandolin.
 Initially the new Scene concentrated on live performances, but in 2000 the group recorded a new album, Scene It All.
 The Seldom Scene continues to tour, and has recorded for the Sugar Hill Records and Smithsonian Folkways labels.

 Scenechronized, Long Time...
 Seldom Scene, and Changes (2007–present)

 Seldom Scene continues to perform and has received critical acclaim for their work.
 Scenechronized, recorded in 2007, was nominated for a Grammy Award for Best Bluegrass Album.

 In July 2008, Seldom Scene performed at a White House dinner honoring the 2008 U.S. Olympic team as well as previous U.S. Olympians.
 Seldom Scene also played the National Folk Festival July 11–13, 2008, representing bluegrass music.

 On April 22, 2014, the band returned with Long Time...
 Seldom Scene, via Smithsonian Folkways.
 The collection features interpretations of 16 oft-requested tunes and is the band's first studio album since the Scenechronized in 2007.
 In 2015, "Long Time...Seldom Scene" and "Mean Mother Blues" won awards in the "Bluegrass" Album and Song categories at The 14th Annual Independent Music Awards.

 In January 2016, Ben Eldridge retired after 44 continuous years with the band.
 He was replaced by Rickie Simpkins.

 In 2017, Ron Stewart joined the Seldom Scene, replacing Rickie Simpkins.

 In 2019, the Seldom Scene released the album Changes, featuring songs by songwriters of the 1960s and early 1970s, through Rounder Records.

-The band currently consists of Dudley Connell (guitar/lead vocals), Ron Stewart (banjo/fiddle/guitar), Lou Reid (mandolin/tenor vocals), Fred Travers (dobro/lead vocals), and Ronnie Simpkins (bass/baritone vocals).
+The band currently consists of Clay Hess (guitar/lead vocals), Ron Stewart (banjo/fiddle/guitar), Lou Reid (mandolin/tenor vocals), Fred Travers (dobro/lead vocals), and Ronnie Simpkins (bass/baritone vocals).
 Ben Eldridge's son, Chris, also frequently performs with the group.